varunmadineni08/orangehrm-automation-framework/README.md

-Automating a website called orangeHRM using selenium python pytest hybrid framework
+Automating a website called orangeHRM using selenium python with pytest hybrid framework